 291.33 There may be occasions when there is an inadvertent violation of this section.
 If such an inadvertent violation occurs, it generally will be deemed not to compromise Independence provided the Firm has appropriate quality control policies and procedures in place equivalent to those required by International Standards on Quality Control to maintain Independence and, once discovered, the violation is corrected promptly and any necessary safeguards are applied to eliminate any threat or reduce it to an Acceptable Level.
-The Firm shall determine whether to discuss the matter with Those Charged with Governance.
+The Firm shall document and discuss an inadvertent violation of this section with Those Charged with Governance unless the inadvertent violation is trivial and inconsequential.